GET /cards

 Response

-The route returns a json object with an array of all cards objects.
+The route responds with a JSON object that includes an array of all card objects.

 Example: